MINEZERI/SelfAssessment/Skills/JavaScript.md

 ## JavaScript

 - Language
-  - Object
+  - Object : 🖐️ used
-  - this
+  - this : 🖐️ used
-  - arrow function
+  - arrow function : 🖐️ used
   - async function
   - call
   - bind